mxbees/locating-the-library-in-institutional-oppression/locating-the-library-in-institutional-oppression.md

 [^30]: Bivens-Tatum, Wayne, _Libraries and the Enlightenment_ (Library Juice Press, 2012), 140.

 [^31]: Bivens-Tatum, Wayne, _Libraries and the Enlightenment_ (Library Juice Press, 2012), 112.

+[^32]: Bristow, William.
+“Enlightenment.”
+Edited by Edward N. Zalta.
+The Stanford Encyclopedia of Philosophy, 2011. http://plato.stanford.edu/archives/sum2011/entries/enlightenment/.

+[^33]: In Canada, for example,  while the Conservative party and the Liberal party place a different emphasis on what they consider 'freedom' and have divergent views on economics, neither has any interest in pushing for a non-democratic Canada.

+[^34]: “Code of Ethics of the American Library Association.”
+Accessed August 3, 2014. http://www.ala.org/advocacy/proethics/codeofethics/codeethics.

+[^35]: Annoyed Librarian.
+“Annoyed Librarian: Libraries as Liberal Institutions.”
+Accessed August 3, 2014. http://annoyedlibrarian.blogspot.ca/2006/12/libraries-as-liberal-institutions.html.